-He is well-known for his expertise and innovation in the integration of earth and environmental science knowledge.
-His leadership in scientific program development, geographic information management, regional water resource assessment, and environmental science investigation has resulted in over 100 publications and/or presentations, including invitations to speak as a keynote lecturer and to publish both nationally and internationally.
+His leadership in enterprise solutions development, big-data management technologies, technical program development, geographic information management, and enterprise social collaboration has resulted in over 100 publications and/or presentations, including invitations to speak as a keynote lecturer and to publish both nationally and internationally.

 Julia Armstrong D’Agnese, M.S.

 Julia Armstrong D’Agnese is a thought leader in building and maintaining strategic partnerships, and driving “Big Picture” innovative opportunities to propel individuals and organizations into new paradigms of thought and operation.
 As Earth Knowledge’s CEO, Julia constantly utilizes her ability to gain the respect of, and constructively challenge, business and organizational leaders advocating and driving reinvention in the use of technology.
 Her consultative and analytical bent of mind, passion for innovation, strong presence, and communication skills empower and inspire innovation, new opportunities, products, and vision.
 Her distinctive problem-solving and clear judgment have driven Earth Knowledge to meet and exceed client expectations.

 Prior to starting Earth Knowledge, Julia owned her own consulting business for 18 yrs. advising and mentoring successful business leaders and individuals to “think-outside-the-box” in order to advocate and accelerate paradigm shifts in various industries, including venture capital, medical, legal, scientific, entertainment and technology sectors.